sarankhongmek/restaurant_app/README.md

 For Python 3: python -m http.server 8000

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+2. With your server running, visit the site: `http://localhost:8000`